Full past revision history of this site — all changes older than the "Recent updates" shown on the top page

 - April 17, 2026

-- ✏️ Why so much disagreement about EQ curves?
-Where does the idea that each label had its own curve come from? — organizing the structure of the debate — Minor revision of the summary; added link to the FAQ page on EQ curve references; updated the series link to point to the research-notes page
+- ✏️ Why so much disagreement about EQ curves, especially in Japan? — Minor revision of the summary; added link to the FAQ page on EQ curve references; updated the series link to point to the research-notes page

 - ✏️ How generative AI is used in producing this site — what AI handles, and what it does not — Changed the list of models used into a bullet list and added Claude Opus 4.7